Recent Errors in Assigning Pressures

 2°: Operation Understanding Performance Certainty Acceptability Well-Being Selflessness Autonomy

-This work has been completed for looking out for yourself (PH'6Q4sH) , my current project, and the 4 new assignments (at G1, G5, G6 and G7) seem more satisfactory that the previous assignments.
+This work has been completed for looking out for yourself (PH'6Q4sH), the current project that spurred these inquiries.
+It seems that the 4 new 2° pressure assignments (at G1, G5, G6 and G7) are more satisfactory than the previous assignments.
 So this pattern is provisionally adopted subject to further testing in other well-understood structural hierarchies.

 Revising the Q-Arena Assignments

-As part this current inquiry, a major review of the 2° pressures assigned to Q-arenas took place helped by the need to scrutinize a hard-to-believe relationship between Q-arena pressures and structural hierarchy pressures as explained in the next section.
+As part this current inquiry, a major review of the 2° pressures assigned to Q-arenas took place.
+This was helped or rather driven by the need to scrutinize a hard-to-believe relationship between Q-arena pressures and structural hierarchy pressures.
+See the next section about this illusory relationship.

 Here is the original provisional arrangement: